 The ability to engage the audience in contemplation with Nathalie is perhaps the most effective and intriguing quality of Things to Come.
 Many filmmakers have tried to make films in which philosophy is openly discussed, but it often comes across as stale, or mere self-indulgence on the part of the scriptwriter.
 But in Things to Come, the philosophical discussions never overpower us, and never try to beat us over the head with moral platitudes or high-minded idealism.
 It is minimalism at its finest.
 We simply observe people as they live, observe, and think, and it encourages us to do the same.

-Things to Come is currently available to stream on Netflix.
+Things to Come is available to rent or purchase via Amazon here.